Raphasha27/stunning-octo-system/README.md

 ---

 ##  The Five Pillar System
-Kirov Learn SA is built on five core architectural pillars that ensure a holistic education experience:
+Dinaledi Student Hub is built on five core architectural pillars that ensure a holistic education experience:

 ### 1. Universal Learning Hub
 Comprehensive support for every subject in the South African curriculum.
 Whether it's Foundation Phase Literacy or University-level Engineering, our platform hosts qualified experts waiting to mentor.